Updated November 3, 2020

 Plants by Mail Nursery Review

 Their prices are awesome and shipping costs are low.
 We just placed an order for a #3 container for the evergreen shrub Variegated Pittosporum, also known as a Mock Orange.
-We'll post a complete review with pictures after we receive the order.
-Our total cost, including shipping, was just $35.97
+Our total cost, including shipping, was just $35.97.
+You can view unboxing pictures and our Plants By Mail Review here.

 Just from their prices & ship costs alone, PlantsByMail.com is worth trying out.
 Having said that, Plants by Mail is still a bit of an enigma to us.
 They are owned by one of the largest wholesale growers in the country.
 A very well respected company within the industry.
 It’s obvious that they just haven’t focused much on their retail website.
 We always to find something that makes us hesitate giving a full endorsement.
 For example, we never got an order confirmation email from the order we just placed.
 That’s just odd!

-When we checked on September 2nd, they had a LOT of products out of stock.
-There's even products listed on their category pages as being for sale only to find all sizes out of stock when you get to the product page.
-That's frustrating.
-Maybe they will put more plants back in stock as fall weather approaches.
+When we checked on October 30th, they had a LOT of products out of stock.
+Of 52 privacy & evergreens listed, 32 were out of stock.
+There’s even products listed on their category pages as being for sale only to find all sizes out of stock when you get to the product page.
+That’s frustrating.
+We’ve also seen some ads running on Google for out of stock products.
+That’s wasting your time and their money!

 We decided to start including them early in 2020 because they were making a stronger push to build traffic.
 They started running some ads on Google.
 The ads are very generic, but they’re at least trying.